quil-lang/magicl/README.md

 ## Requirements

-MAGICL has only been tested with recent (> 1.3.19) SBCLs on AMD64, though there are no internal APIs being used.
+MAGICL has only been tested with recent (> 1.3.19) SBCLs on AMD64.

 All UNIX systems require `libffi`.
 You can usually install this with your package manager.